Freya GallowsModel Female Cape Town, Western Cape, South Africa

 Mayhem # 533961

 1. Listed locations = where I'm going next [i.e., where I'm currently booking work for]...NOT where I live.
-I currently have no home base.
+I usually have no home base.
 Inquire directly for details.

 2. Interested in working with me?
 If you include your location in the subject line, it'll make my life a lot easier and score you instant points.
 [Making the subject line "photo shoot" or "hi freya" or "job offer" or something else ambiguous will have precisely the opposite effect.]